 Assigned for next week: Complete all of the exerices in the text.
 For discussion in class, the free project is to write a “starter program” of no more than 280 characters in Python 2.7.
 You get to choose what aspects of computation you wish to foreground and how you would like to introduce computing to those new to programming.

 We’ll cover the basics of text manipulation, which end up offering a fair amount of power to those interested in computing on language.
 We’ll focus on short strings during this class session, and will do some in-class exercises.

 Assigned for next week: Complete the remaining exerices in the text.
 In additoin to these, a very simple free project is assigned: Write a function that will generally transform sentences (you can assume English sentences, if you like) in a way that you find interesting using just split() and join().

 Palindrome verifiers of several sorts are developed in class.
 The essentials of regular expressions are described.

 Assigned for next week: Work some every day with regular expressions in your text editor.
-As a free project, develop a system to detect palindromes or other unusual lexical phenomena in large text files.
-You could detect tautonyms (from the previous week’s exercise) or charades/redividers (onus on us, together to get her), for example.
-You should choose the phenomenon, and select one that is fairly easy to detect using simple text processing methods.
+As a free project, send me, via email, a .py file that can be run from the command line with an argument (we'll cover how to do this in class) and will detect palindromes or some other unusual lexical arrangement in whatever text file is indicated.
+You could detect tautonyms (from the previous week’s exercise) or charades/redividers ("onus / on us," "together / to get her"), for example.
+You should choose the particular arrangement, and select one that is fairly easy to detect using simple text processing methods.

 Bring headpones!
 As an invigorating activity for our return from Spring Break, we will spend about an hour making unusual musical compositions, in bytebeat format.
 Those who are keen on sound and music can dive further into this individually or even do a bytebeat “very free project.”